-The Kansas City personal injury lawyers of Monsees & Mayer, P.C., have obtained good recoveries in slip, trip and fall cases throughout Missouri and Kansas.
+The Kansas City personal injury lawyers of Monsees & Mayer, P.C. have obtained good recoveries in slip, trip and fall cases throughout Missouri and Kansas.
 We can determine if you have grounds for a premises liability claim against the business or property owner.
 Call 816-361-5555 for a free case evaluation.

 Did The Owner Create The Danger Or Know About The Defect?

 A slip-and-fall on squished food or spilled liquid is a difficult case to win.
-The owners can claim they did not have knowledge of the danger or reasonable opportunity to address it before the accident.
-The best cases involve injuries in which a person tripped or fell because of a code violation or other longstanding defect, or a safety hazard created by the actions of the owner or employees.
+The owners can claim they did not have knowledge of the danger or a reasonable opportunity to address it before the accident.
+The best cases involve injuries in which a person tripped or fell because of a code violation or some other longstanding defect, or a safety hazard created by the actions of the owner or employees.
 For example:

 - Broken handrails and broken steps